isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ====================

 Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in.
 Note that the TCGA project is selected by default as this is the dataset that the majority of researchers are familiar with.
-CCLE (The Cancer Cell Line Encyclopedia) data is also available if desired.
+CCLE (The Cancer Cell Line Encyclopedia) data is also available if desired - this is open access data set that can be used to view sequence data with the IGV viewer without having dbGaP permissions.

 By clicking on a feature, the field will expand and provide you with additional filtering options.
 For example, when you click on "Vital Status", it expands and provides a list containing "Alive", "Dead", and